During first two weeks of the school year I like to keep the environment very basic.

 These can be used for discussion of classroom rules.
 They were part of a poster board and I decided to cut them and make them into cards.
 I made two sets so they can be put out on the shelf for a matching work.

 Review songs, rules, read stories, art activities.
 On the second day, I would choose a work from practical life and demonstrate it at circle time.
 You could also demonstrate an art work.
 This will help pave the way for the lesson during each morning circle that will begin during the second week of school.
-An idea to also consider, is having new work demonstrated on your last circle of the day and it can be put out the next day.
-This isn’t always able to be done though when the new work will correspond with your lesson for the day.
+An idea to also consider, is having new work demonstrated on your last circle of the day that will be found on the shelf the next day.
+This may not always be possible though when the new work will correspond with your lesson for that morning.
 It is especially helpful with new Practical Life activities or art work.
 Sometimes the children are so excited about a new work that they tend to ‘stand around waiting’ for their turn and have a hard time concentrating on other work.

 I like to have a name card for each child’s first and last name.
-We use at times for dismissal at circle to go to work, to save a child’s work, and to use with tracing paper to practice writing their entire name.
+These are used for dismissal at circle to go to work, to save a child’s work, and to use with tracing paper to practice writing their entire name.
 I have also seen other teachers put the front name on one side and the child’s last name on the back.
 This is good for those younger ones who may feel overwhelmed when trying to trace their entire name!

-A little poem I like to have the children say before they get off their chair to put their work away is “Stand up, push in, put away.”
+A little poem I like to have the children say before they get off their chair to put their work away is, “Stand up, push in, put away.”
 This provides just a little help to be sure they push in that chair before putting work away.
-I also like to have group snack and then introduce a snack table after a few weeks.
-Beginning with a group snack provides opportunity to talk about polite manners while we are eating.
+Be sure to go over snack table rules.
+You can also begin with a group snack at first, which can provide opportunity to talk about polite manners while we are eating.
 Be sure to take advantage of these times as it builds a pattern of good manners for the child when eating at the table.

 During the work time period for the first week, I spend my time guiding the children in their work and helping them to go about the environment.
 Always be an example of using slow feet and having a calm demeanor in the room (especially when the little pitchers of rice spill all over the floor).

-Read the story "How a Book is Made".
-Discuss the different roles of the author, illustrator, publishers etc. Discuss that the books in our classroom library will be mostly books that are fiction or non-fiction (if you have the space to provide one shelf of each, label the shelves accordingly, if not, perhaps label shelves as fiction or non-fction, so books can be ordered in such a way).
+Read the story “How a Book is Made.”
+Discuss the different roles of the author, illustrator, publishers etc. Discuss that the books in our classroom library will be mostly books that are fiction or non-fiction (if you have the space to provide one shelf of each, label the shelves accordingly, if not, perhaps label shelves as fiction or non-fiction, so books can be ordered in such a way).
 Talk with the children about how special books are and the rules for for taking care of the classroom library and respecting books.
 Learn the parts of a book and the meaning of author and illustrator.
 You can introduce these before reading books if you would like.

 Name , Name